-Approve 30-35 loans annually with a dollar amount of \$4,500,000 or as much as is available in State funds.
+Approve 30-35 loans annually with a dollar amount of \$5,000,000 or as much as is available in State funds.
 The Division is experiencing strong demand for loans and has seen an increase in requests for participation loans from private lenders.
 The Division will give the highest priority to making loans and continue its outreach efforts to inform prospective borrowers about the program.

-- 1. Work with reduced staffing in order to adjust workloads to ensure that loan applications are completed on a timely basis. - 2.
+- 1. Work with staff to ensure that loan applications are completed on a timely basis. - 2.
 To monitor existing loan funds to ensure that loans are funded on a timely basis. - 3.
 To close loans and disburse loan funds on a timely basis. - 4.
 Increase program outreach efforts to farmer groups, agricultural classes, commercial lenders and any other interested groups.